 Frequently Asked Questions

 That depends on the usage patterns of the wearer.
-For instance, a runner may require refitting more often than casual walkers.
-Refitting is as simple as re-submerging our inserts in boiling water and re-molding to the feet.
+For instance, a runner may require an occasional re-fit, which is as simple as re-heating our inserts in boiling water and re-molding to the feet.
+When re-heated, our orthotics revert back to their original shape.

-No. Our custom moldable orthotics are designed to be fit to a NON-WEIGHT BEARING foot.
-As a result, they recall the attributes of your foot in a relaxed state.
-This allows a natural resistance or “shock absorption” to be built in, which buffers the impact of each step.
+No. Our custom moldable orthotics are designed to be fit to your feet while you are seated.
+As a result, your feet are not bearing the weight of your body while fitting them.
+This allows them to recall your foot’s shape and profile in a normal, relaxed state.
+This method provides “shock absorption” to your feet when standing, and buffers the impact of each step you take.

 Our product is designed to be worn in supportive shoes.
 They cannot be worn in high heel shoes or sandals.